cdabel/dbt-takehome/README.md

 - `not_null` and optional `unique` tests on key columns in marts
 - Manual SQL sanity checks to validate grain and joinability

+## Performance Considerations
+This project uses views for staging models to prioritize modularity and rapid iteration.
+However, for real-world datasets at scale (e.g., multi-tenant transaction tables exceeding 200GB), performance tuning would be essential.
+Key strategies include:
+Clustering Keys: On large fact tables, raw, or stg tables like fct_monthly_company_spend raw corp_card_transactions, clustering by company_id, transaction_date, or both would improve query pruning and scan efficiency in Snowflake.
+Transient Tables in Staging: If the data volume in staging models grows significantly, materializing them as transient tables instead of views or ephemeral models can drastically reduce recomputation costs and improve downstream query performance.
+Incremental Models: For append-only transactional data, converting staging or fact models to incremental materializations would also reduce compute cost over time.
+In this take-home, I avoided those techniques to limit complexity, but the codebase can readily accommodate such modifications as scale demands increase.

 ## Configuration Details

 - Staging models are materialized as `views`